-Declare variables to be instances of the abstract class not instances of particular classes

-Benefits of programming to an interface

-Client classes/objects remain unaware of the classes of objects they use, as long as the objects adhere to the interface the client expects

-Client classes/objects remain unaware of the classes that implement these objects.
+Declare variables to be instances of the abstract class not instances of particular classes Benefits of programming to an interface Client classes/objects remain unaware of the classes of objects they use, as long as the objects adhere to the interface the client expects Client classes/objects remain unaware of the classes that implement these objects.
 Clients only know about the abstract classes (or interfaces) that define the interface.

-Programming to an Interface

 Collection students = new XXX; students.add(aStudent);

 students can be any collection type

 We can change our mind on what type to use

-Design Principle 2
+In dynamically typed languages programming to an interface is the norm Dynamically typed languages tend to lack a way to declare an interface

 Favor object composition over class inheritance

 Composition

 Allows behavior changes at run time

 Helps keep classes encapsulated and focused on one task

 Reduce implementation dependencies

 Inheritance

-'''

-class A {

-Foo x

-public int complexOperation() {

-blah }

-}

-class B extends A {

-public void bar() { blah}
+class A { Foo x public int complexOperation() { blah } } class B extends A { public void bar() { blah} }

-}

-'''

 Composition

 '''

 class B {

 A myA;

 public int complexOperation() {

 return myA.complexOperation()

 }

 public void bar() { blah}

 }

 '''

-Designing for Change

 Creating an object by specifying a class explicitly Abstract factory, Factory Method, Prototype

 Dependence on specific operations

 Chain of Responsibility, Command

-Dependence on hardware and software platforms Abstract factory, Bridge
+Dependence on hardware and software platforms

+Abstract factory, Bridge

 Inability to alter classes conveniently Adapter, Decorator, Visitor

 Dependence on object representations or implementations Abstract factory, Bridge, Memento, Proxy

 Algorithmic dependencies

 Builder, Iterator, Strategy, Template Method, Visitor

 Tight Coupling

 Abstract factory, Bridge, Chain of Responsibility, Command, Facade, Mediator, Observer

 Extending functionality by subclassing

 Bridge, Chain of Responsibility, Composite,

 Decorator, Observer, Strategy

-Kent Beck's Rules for Good Style

 One and only once

-In a program written in good style, everything is said once and only once rule is not satisfied
+In a program written in good style, everything is said once and only once

 Methods with the same logic Objects with same methods Systems with similar objects

-Lots of little Pieces
+rule is not satisfied

 "Good code invariably has small methods and small objects"

 Small pieces are needed to satisfy "once and only once"

 Make sure you communicate the big picture or you get a mess

-Rates of change

 Don't put two rates of change together

 An object should not have a field that changes every second & a field that change once a month

 A collection should not have some elements that are added/removed every second and some that are add/removed once a month

 An object should not have code that has to change for each piece of hardware and code that has to change for each operating system

-Replacing Objects

 Good style leads to easily replaceable objects

 "When you can extend a system solely by adding new objects without modifying any existing objects, then you have a system that is flexible and cheap to maintain"

-Moving Objects

-"Another property of systems with good style is that their objects can be easily moved to new contexts"